centre-for-virus-research/HackathonSep2016/README.md

 ```
 perl profileComplexSeq1.pl <filename.fa>
 ```
-The output is filename.complex where columns are tab delimited in the order of seq is the header of the contigs/sequence gc is the complexity of GC content of the sequence gcs is the complexity of GC-skew of the sequence cpg is the complexity of CpG island content of the sequence cwf is the complexity of Woottoon and Federhen value ce is the complexity of Shannon Entropy cz is the complexity of compression factor using Gzip
+The output is filename.complex where columns are tab delimited in the order of;

+seq is the header of the contigs/sequence;

+gc is the complexity of GC content of the sequence;

+gcs is the complexity of GC-skew of the sequence;

+cpg is the complexity of CpG island content of the sequence;

+cwf is the complexity of Woottoon and Federhen value;

+ce is the complexity of Shannon Entropy;

+cz is the complexity of compression factor using Gzip;